Pirates vs. Brewers: Betting Trends, Records ATS, Home/Road Splits

 Pirates Recent Betting Performance

-- In five games as the underdog over the last 10 matchups, the Pirates have a record of 1-4.
+- In five games as the underdog over the last 10 contests, the Pirates were upset in every contest.

-- In their last 10 matchups with a total posted by oddsmakers, the Pirates and their opponents are 6-3-1 when it comes to hitting the over.
+- In their last 10 games with an over/under, the Pirates and their opponents have combined to eclipse the total seven times.

-- The Pirates' ATS record is 1-2-0 over their last 10 games (bookmakers set spreads in three of those matchups).
-The average over/under set by sportsbooks in Pittsburgh's past three contests has been 8.3, a streak during which the Pirates and their opponents have hit the over every time.
+- The Pirates have had a spread set in two of their past 10 games, and they have fallen short of covering the spread each time.
+Pittsburgh and its opponent have gone above the over/under in four straight games, with the average total established by bookmakers being 8.4.

 Pirates Betting Records & Stats

+- The Pirates have come away with 22 wins in the 50 contests they have been listed as the underdogs in this season.

+- Pittsburgh is 19-25 this season when entering a game as the underdog by -105 or more on the moneyline.

-- The moneyline set for this matchup implies the Pirates have a 50% chance of walking away with the win.
+- Bookmakers have implied with the moneyline set for this matchup that the Pirates have a 51.2% chance of pulling out a win.

-- Pittsburgh and its opponents have gone over the total this season in 34 of its 67 opportunities.
+- Games involving Pittsburgh have gone over the total set by sportsbooks in 35 of 68 chances this season.

 - The Pirates are 7-4-0 against the spread in their 11 games that had a posted line this season.